-Students can also choose to study Cambridge Nationals in Creative iMedia (J817), which is a vocationally related qualification that takes an engaging, practical and inspiring approach to learning and assessment.
-They’re industry relevant, geared to key sector requirements and very popular with schools and colleges because they suit such a broad range of learning styles and abilities.
+Students can also choose to study Cambridge Nationals in IT(J836), which is a vocationally related qualification that takes an engaging, practical, and inspiring approach to learning and assessment.
+They are industry relevant, geared to key sector requirements and extremely popular with schools and colleges because they suit such a broad range of learning styles and abilities.
 This course is taught in mixed ability classes for 3 hours a week.
 Assessment is continuous with pupils receiving feedback on the skills they are working towards or have mastered.

-The final assessment of this course is done with an exam in the summer of year 10 which can be resat in year 11 and the completion of three controlled assessment units.
+The final assessment of this course is done with an exam in the summer of year 11 and the completion of two controlled assessment units.
 It is important to remember that once the controlled assessment has started then feedback for that unit is not permitted.

 Students who follow the GCSE Computer Science course will cover the following topics:

-Students who opt to follow the vocational course will complete the following units:
+Students who opt to follow the Cambridge Nationals in IT (vocational) course will complete the following units: